usrshare/snescityeditor/cities/cities_readme.md

 After that, the map is resized to 120x100 and edited in order to make rivers/water areas contiguous and occasionally moving/resizing islands/peninsulas so that they can fit a 3x3 building.

-To import these maps properly, use the following command:
+To use these maps properly, use the following command:

-    snescityeditor -ix -I1 sram_file.srm map_file.png
+    snescityeditor -cx -I1 sram_file.srm map_file.png

 Notes on specific cities: